MicrosoftDocs/entra-docs/docs/external-id/customers/concept-user-attributes.md

   - Numeric text box
   - Single-select checkbox

-Refer to the this table to find the appropriate data types and user input types:
+Refer to this table to find the appropriate data types and user input types:

 |Data type  |User input type     |Description  |
 |-----------|--------------------|-------------|